EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 ### Authentication

-The authentication in EGI infrastructure works either with X509 personal certificates or through federated identities using [Check-in](../../check-in).
+In general the authentication in EGI infrastructure works either with X509 personal certificates or through federated identities using [Check-in](../../check-in).
+For some services (HTC and Storage) the access is granted only by using a X509 personal certificate due to legacy reasons: the process of moving the authentication and authorisation mechanism to federated identities has started but it will takes time before having everything compliant with federated identities.

 #### Obtaining a X509 personal certificate